sameerppatil/CarND-Lane-Finding/lane_detection.md

-# **Udacity Self Driving Project 1: Finding Lane Lines on the Road**
+# Project 1 writeup: Finding Lane Lines on the Road

-## Project 1 Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

-**Finding Lane Lines on the Road**
+**Project Objective**
+* In this project, we aim to find lane lines from images and videos
+* We define a pipeline using sample images and extend that functionality towards videos

+**Document objective**
-The documents aims to address following aspects of project design:
+In this document, we address discuss about aspects of project design considered during implementation.
-* Design of pipeline detailing each step
+* How the pipeline is implemented?
-* Use cases where this pipeline might fail
-* Further improvements possible
+* What aspects of input data influence design decision?
+* In what scenarios, the pipeline would fall short of accurately finding lane lines.

 [//]: # (Image References)